Anupam0401/Arcade-Game-Arena/Arcade Games/README.txt

 select game of you choice and ENJOY!!

-P.S. - IF YOU ARE UNABLE TO COMPILE TO COMPILE THE PROGRAM, Please ensure these prior to running it:
+P.S. - IF YOU ARE UNABLE TO COMPILE THE PROGRAM, Please ensure these prior to running it:
         (1) Your compiler has SFML library installed.
         (2) Your compiler contains graphics.h and windows.h packages.